documentationfor yFiles for HTML 3.0.0.1

 Upon initialization, a Table instance holds an empty model that has no rows or columns.
 Rows and columns can be created using the following Table methods:

-createChildRow(owner: IRow, height: number, minHeight: number, insets: Insets, style: IStripeStyle, tag: Object, index: number): IRow
+createChildRow(parent: IRow, height: number, minHeight: number, padding: Insets, style: IStripeStyle, tag: Object, index: number): IRow

-createChildColumn(owner: IColumn, width: number, minWidth: number, insets: Insets, style: IStripeStyle, tag: Object, index: number): IColumn
+createChildColumn(parent: IColumn, width: number, minWidth: number, padding: Insets, style: IStripeStyle, tag: Object, index: number): IColumn

 Creates a new row (column) as a child of the given IRow (IColumn).